eazzzon/MassBalanceCal/README.md

 1. [Download](https://github.com/eazzzon/MassBalanceCal/releases/tag/v0.1) or clone the github files, compile python environment  from [Anaconda for Win](https://docs.anaconda.com/anaconda/install/windows/), [Anaconda for Mac](https://docs.anaconda.com/anaconda/install/mac-os/), or [Miniforge](https://github.com/conda-forge/miniforge).

-2. Currently not plan to have a pip or conda installation, you can install by calling the `setup.py` file in the **unzipped downloaded file** (directory name supposedly as MassBalanceCal-main) from terminal like app (terminal in Mac, or Anaconda prompt in Win):
+2. No pip or conda installation is planned, you can install by calling the `setup.py` file in the **unzipped downloaded file** (directory name supposedly as MassBalanceCal-main).
+Run the line below in any terminal like app (terminal in Mac, or Anaconda prompt in Win):

    ```python
    pip install .
    ```

-3. If you don't want to install the module, you can still either run the scripts or notebook file within the example directory, or relative import the module before use:
+3. If you don't want to install the module, you can still either run the scripts/notebook file within the example directory, or relative import the module as:

    ```python
    sys.path.append(filepath of massbalance folder in your system)